Reenadivya/Liberty-magiceden/README.md

 Liberty Royalty Tracking Tool allows anyone to check if royalty payments have been made with each transaction.
 The goal in mind when starting this project was to create a "NFT royalty tracking explorer" if you will.
 Of course, there are still many more feature to be implemented but the main functionality of this project has been created and I will only progress to make it better.

 Use Cases:
-* For future NFT creators or current to check which marketplace with the highest royalty fulfillment rate
+* For future NFT creators or current to check which marketplace with the highest royalty fulfillment rate so that they can choose where to launch projects
 * Check what percentage of their NFT transaction has royalties paid
-* Check individual transactions for details of seller
+* Check which NFT collection has the highest royalty rate fulfillment

 ### Built With